apriilbee/foodmate/CONTRIBUTING.md

 ## 🔁 Pull Requests (PRs)

 After pushing, GitHub will suggest opening a **Pull Request**.
-We require all changes to go through a PR — no direct pushes to `main` or `release-*`.
+We require all changes to go through a PR — no direct pushes to `master` or `release-*`.

 ### PR Guidelines:
 - Keep PRs focused on a single task or fix
 - Add a brief but meaningful description
 - Link any related issues or tasks
 - Use clear titles like:
-  `✨ Add dietary tag filtering to recipe search`
+  `Add dietary tag filtering to recipe search`

 ## ✅ Commit Messages

-Use present tense, imperative tone.
+Use present tense and include a scope (e.g., `backend`, `ui`, `db`, `docs`).

 Examples:
 ```
-Add validation for login form
+backend: Add validation for login form
-Fix mobile view overflow in dashboard
+ui: Fix mobile view overflow in dashboard
-Refactor recipe model to support categories
+db: Refactor recipe model to support categories
 ```

 ## 🔒 Branch Protections

 The following branches are protected:
-- `main`
+- `master`
 - Any `release-*` branches

 This means: